Maharashtra: History

 After Indian independence, princely states and Jagirs of the Deccan States Agency were merged into Bombay State, which was created from the former Bombay Presidency in 1950.
 In 1956, the States Reorganisation Act reorganised the Indian states along linguistic lines, and Bombay Presidency State was enlarged by the addition of the predominantly Marathi-speaking regions of Marathwada (Aurangabad Division) from erstwhile Hyderabad state and Vidarbha region from the Central Provinces and Berar.
 The southernmost part of Bombay State was ceded to Mysore.
 In the 1950s, Marathi people strongly protested against bilingual Bombay state under the banner of Samyukta Maharashtra Samiti.
 The notable leaders of the samiti included Keshavrao Jedhe, S.M.
 Joshi, Shripad Amrit Dange, Pralhad Keshav Atre and Gopalrao Khedkar.
 The key demand of the samiti called for a Marathi speaking state with Mumbai as its capital.
 In the Gujarati speaking areas of the state, a similar Mahagujarat Movement demanded a separate Gujarat state comprising majority Gujarati areas.
 After many years of protests, which saw 106 deaths among the protestors, and electoral success of the samiti in 1957 elections, the central government led by Prime minister Nehru split Bombay State into two new states of Maharashtra and Gujarat on 1 May 1960.

 The state continues to have a dispute with Karnataka regarding the region of Belgaum and Karwar.
-The Government of Maharashtra was unhappy with the border demarcation of 1957 and filed a petition to the Ministry of Home affairs of India.
-Maharashtra claimed 814 villages, and 3 urban settlements of Belagon, Karwar and Nippani, all part of then Bombay Presidency before freedom of the country.
+The Government of Maharashtra was unhappy with the border demarcation of 1957 and filed a petition to the Ministry of Home Affairs of India.
+Maharashtra claimed 814 villages, and 3 urban settlements of Belagon, Karwar and Nippani, all part of the then Bombay Presidency.
 A petition by Maharashtra in the Supreme Court of India, staking a claim over Belagon, is currently pending.